 We have worked very hard at building a business where your responsibilities are very minimal.
 There may be a few items we will need you to pick out such items as floor covering etc. For the most part you should be able to just go about your daily activities without much worry or concern.

-Radon can be a problem in any type of home, including new homes, old homes, insulated homes, drafty homes, homes with basements and homes with basements.
-Local geology, construction materials and how the home was built are among some of the factors that can affects levels of radon in homes.
+Radon can be a problem in any type of home, including new homes, old homes, insulated homes, drafty homes, homes with basements and homes without basements.
+Local geology, construction materials and how the home was built are among some of the factors that can affect levels of radon in homes.

 We use moisture meters designed to check for proper moisture content.
 This is why you contracted a professional restoration company not just a construction company.
 We are trained and certified in water damage assuring you, the homeowner, of the best quality service.